FusionFi/FusionFi-Cardano-loan-management/ccf-loans-onchain/notes/ccfColSeparation.md

 Loan Vault Validator `LVal`
 Collateral Vault Validator `CVal`

-// To demonstrate this concept The deom will only hold the Loan & Collateral Validators with an assumed PolicyId and Oracle //
+// To demonstrate this concept The demo will only hold the Loan & Collateral Validators with an assumed PolicyId and Oracle //

 LoanMintingPolicy:
   - mints loan token pair